 Now you’re ready to tune!

-If you’re tuning existing heads, first detune the heads on all of your drums.
-Each tension rod should be completely loose.
+Detune the heads on all of your drums, making sure each tension rod is completely loose.

-If you’re putting on new heads, ‘seat’ each one by giving the tension rods one full turn and pressing firmly with both hands in the center of the head (you might hear a cracking noise in the drumhead, and that’s normal).
+If you’re putting on new heads, seat each one by giving the tension rods one full turn and pressing firmly with both hands in the center of the head.
+You might hear a cracking noise in the drumhead, which is normal.
 This helps to stretch it out so it sits better.

-Now, detune the heads again and get ready to start tuning for real this time.
-Most drummers start with the high tom and go down from there.
+Detune the heads again and get ready to start tuning for real this time.

-Tune one drum at a time (instead of ‘all top heads’ then ‘all bottom heads’).
-When it comes to tuning the bottom head higher, lower, or at the same pitch as the top head, it depends on what effect you want.
-It might be a personal preference or it might be the sound of the style you’re playing.
-If you want your drum to ‘sing’, start by tuning both heads to the same pitch.
+Decide if you want the bottom head to be higher, lower, or at the same pitch as the top head, depending on the sound you want to achieve.
+If you want your drum to “sing,” tune both heads to the same pitch.